Surnames covered in our DNA project:

 We still need to look for volunteers to represent other Appleby lines from Northumberland, Durham and Yorkshire.
 If you are a male Appleby and would like to volunteer to take a DNA test as part of this project, please use the contact form to discuss this.

 The pages below are listed according to the DNA group to which they belong.
-It is very satisfying to see that all but two of the descendants of Northern Appleby lines that have taken a yDNA test fall into one of the following two groups
+It is very satisfying to see that all but three of the descendants of Northern Appleby lines that have taken a yDNA test fall into one of the following two groups

 Walter Charles Appleby of St Pancras LONDON! this was a surprise result, but we MAY have discovered a member of the Haswell line (who our London line tester matched exactly) who could be the founder of the London line - watch this space to see if we do find written evidence to support this theory.